 Make the Frosting (best done 1 day ahead)

-- (Next Day) In a bowl of an electric mixer, whip to stiff peaks.
+(Next Day) In a bowl of an electric mixer, whip to stiff peaks.
 Once whipped, transfer to fridge until ready to use.
 Take care not to overwhip, or the cream will separate.

 Chocolate Cake Layers

-- With a mixer, whip the egg yolks and sugar until doubled in size and pale in color.
+With a mixer, whip the egg yolks and sugar until doubled in size and pale in color, about 10 minutes.

-- In a thoroughly cleaned mixer bowl, whip the egg whites with the cream of tartar until soft peaks.
+In a thoroughly cleaned mixer bowl, whip 5 egg whites with 1/2 tsp cream of tartar until soft peaks, about 15 minutes.

-- In 3 additions, add the the egg whites, also being careful not to deflate the batter.
+Next, add the whipped egg whites in 3 additions, also being careful not to deflate the batter.

 Make the Syrup

-- In a small saucepan mix together the water and sugar.
-Let come to a boil.
-Let cool.
-Add the liqueur and mix.
+In a small saucepan mix together 6 tbsp water and 6 tbsp sugar.
+Let come to a boil, then let cool.
+Add 2 tbsp liqueur and mix.

 Make the Decorations (“Love”)

-- Pipe desired decoration (word, symbol) on parchment paper.
+Pipe desired decoration (word, symbol) on parchment paper.
 Set aside and allow to harden.

 Mix 4 g gelatin with 1/4 cup water and let stand for 5 minutes, allowing the gelatin to bloom.

 Combine 1/4 cup cream, 5 tbsp sugar, and 30 g cocoa in a saucepan and let come to a boil over medium heat.
 Cook for 3 minutes past the boiling point, mixing with the spoon to prevent scorching.

-- Let cool, until the glaze covers the back of the spoon.
+Let cool, until the glaze coats the back of the spoon.

-- Repeat with the rest of the cake layers, covering the last layer with frosting as well and reserving 1 cup of frosting for decorating.
+Repeat with the rest of the cake layers, covering the last layer with frosting.
+Use 2/3 cup of the reserved 1 cup of frosting to cover the sides.

-- As soon as the Chocolate glaze covers the back of the spoon, pour over the cake top, evening it out with a spatula.
+As soon as the Chocolate glaze covers the back of the spoon, pour the chocolate ganache over the cake top, evening it out with a spatula.

 To cut and Decorate

-- Using a serrated knife or carving knife, cut the edges of the cake making them even, by dipping the knife in hot water and wiping it after each cut.
-Cut the cake in squares using the abovementioned method.
+Using a serrated knife or carving knife, cut the edges of the cake making them even by dipping the knife in hot water and wiping it after each cut.
+Cut the cake into squares using the above-mentioned method.

-- Place the reserved frosting in a pastry bag fitted with a simple round tip (1/3-1/2 wide).
+Place the reserved 1/3 cup frosting in a pastry bag fitted with a simple round tip (1/3-1/2 wide).

-- With an offset spatula careful remove the decoration from the parchment paper and place it on the cake, allowing it to rest on piped “drop”.
+With an offset spatula careful remove the piped chocolate decoration from the parchment paper and place it on the cake, allowing it to rest on the piped “drop”.

-9 inch or 5x9 inch cake can serve from 6-10 people, depending on how big you want the serving size to be.
+5x9 inch cake can serve from 9-12 people, depending on how big you want the serving size to be.